alanng10/Secane/Docue/Web/a.md

 This module kind can present type index with Type Board alpha Index button like any Class Lang module.

-Browser Class Lang System get module list from Internet Uri.
+Browser get module list from Internet Uri with Get http method.
-The System then execute entry module as declared in the network response at the Uri.
+The browser Class Lang System then execute entry module as declared in the network response at the Uri.
 Network response specify the module ref of the entry module.
 The execution is a web program.